J. David Jackson

 Conductor

-David Jackson made his conducting debutat the Théâtre Royal de la Monnaie in Brussels with Don Pasquale, and has since won acclaim in Europe, Asia and America.
-He made his Metropolitan Opera conducting debut with the Richard Jones production of Hansel and Gretel and returned to the Met in 2020 to conduct Porgy and Bess with Eric Owens and Angel Blue.
-Other conducting credits at the Metropolitan Opera include Simon Boccanegra and The Queen of Spades.
+During the 2023-24 season, J. David Jackson gained critical acclaim leading the Metropolitan Opera Orchestra in performances of Gluck’s Orfeo ed Euridice staring Anthony Roth Costanzo.
+This season he returns to the Met to conduct Mozart’s The Magic Flute.
+He made his conducting debut at the Théâtre Royal de la Monnaie in Brussels with Don Pasquale, and has since won acclaim in Europe, Asia and America.
+His Metropolitan Opera conducting debut was with the Richard Jones production of Hansel and Gretel.
+Other conducting credits at the Met include Porgy and Bess with Eric Owens and Angel Blue, Simon Boccanegra with Placido Domingo, and The Queen of Spades.
 His Werther at the MET was canceled due to the pandemic.
-He returns to the MET in the 2024/25 season to conduct Mozart’s Die Zauberflöte.

 Recent credits have included the American maestro’s debut with the Hong Kong Philharmonic in a gala concert with Korean soprano Sumi Jo, and his Carnegie Hall debut with the Metropolitan Opera Orchestra Chamber Players.
 At the Teatro Massimo Bellini in Catania, Sicily, Jackson has led the choral-orchestral version of Haydn’s The Seven Last Words of Christ and the Catanian prima assoluta of Handel’s Messiah.
 Other recent engagements have included Janáček’s From The House of the Dead and Messiah with the Gulbenkian Orchestra in Lisbon, The Turn of the Screw for the Trentino Music Festival, The Golden Cockerel with Novaya Opera (New York), Tosca at El Paso Opera, and a gala concert at the Smetana Festival in Litomyšl, Czech Republic, featuring soprano Debbie Voigt.